AVGRadmin/Deep-Live-Cam-Docker/README.md

 ## Languages (New)
 Languages is new and barely tested.
 Expect bugs with it.
+### Supporded (Mostly)
+* English
+* Dutch
+* Arabic

+Note: I am not Arabic or Dutch speaking myself, so any input on changing is welcome as a issue or fork of this [overhead](https://github.com/AVGRadmin/DeepLiveCam)

 ## How do I install it?
 ### Docker